 Mr. Sheldon has won habeas corpus cases in the state and federal courts.
-While habeas corpus can be complicated and difficult to understand, at its core it is meant to challenge the fairness of one’s detention.
-Mr. Sheldon is the author of the only treatise on habeas corpus and post-conviction in Virginia.
+While habeas corpus Virginia can be complicated and difficult to understand, at its core it is meant to challenge the fairness of one’s detention.
+Mr. Sheldon is the author of the only treatise on post-conviction and habeas corpus in Virginia.
 The following is the introduction to his chapter on habeas corpus:

-Best Habeas corpus “is designed to challenge the civil right of the validity of the petitioner’s detention” and is therefore “a civil and not a criminal proceeding.”
+Mr. Jon Sheldon is the best Habeas corpus Lawyer in Virginia.
+Habeas Corpus “is designed to challenge the civil right of the validity of the petitioner’s detention” and is therefore “a civil and not a criminal proceeding.”
 “The writ of habeas corpus has always been regarded ‘as a palladium of liberty’ and recognized as one of ‘the greatest and most effective remedies known to the law.’”
 Habeas “is not now and never has been a static, narrow, formalistic remedy; its scope has grown to achieve its grand purpose—the protection of individuals against erosion of their right to be free from wrongful restraints upon their liberty.”
-The Habeas Corpus in Virginia statutes are remedial in nature and are to be liberally construed.
+The Habeas Corpus Lawyer in Virginia statutes are remedial in nature and are to be liberally construed.